tkouhsari/xm-labs-zabbix-1/README.md

 To send to notifications to xMatters groups:
 1. In Zabbix, go to **Administration**, then **Users** and click **Create User**.
 2. On the _User_ tab, enter the following:
-    * Alias: <the name of your xMatters group>
+    * Alias: &lt;the name of your xMatters group>
-    * Groups: <either select a group that has access to all hosts that you'll want this xMatters group to get notifications on OR select any group and set the User Type to Zabbix Super Admin (see below)>
+    * Groups: &lt;either select a group that has access to all hosts that you'll want this xMatters group to get notifications on OR select any group and set the User Type to Zabbix Super Admin (see below)>
-    * Password: <set a password for this user>
+    * Password: &lt;set a password for this user>
-    * Password (once again): <repeat the previous password>
+    * Password (once again): &lt;repeat the previous password>
 3. In the _Media_ tab, click the **Add** link.
 4. Enter the following:
     * Type: xMatters
-    * Send to: <the user's xMatters User ID>
+    * Send to: &lt;the user's xMatters User ID>
     * When active: `1-7,00:00-24:00`
-    * Use if severity: <select the severity levels you want to notify on>
+    * Use if severity: &lt;select the severity levels you want to notify on>
 5. Click **Add**.
 6. On the _Permissions_ tab, enter the following:
-    * User Type: <depending on the Groups setting in step 2, set this to Zabbix User or Zabbix Super Admin)
+    * User Type: &lt;depending on the Groups setting in step 2, set this to Zabbix User or Zabbix Super Admin)
 7. Click **Add**.
 8. Repeat these steps for each of your xMatters groups.